Skip to main content

 If any check fails, revisit the corresponding step above or see the troubleshooting section below.

-Meeting Agents are scheduled AI that scan completed calls and deliver structured outputs.
-You'll soon be able to point a Meeting Agent at your Voice Agent calls and receive a daily digest of summaries, transcripts, and action items.
+Meeting Skills are scheduled AI agents that scan completed calls and deliver structured outputs.
+Point a Meeting Skill at your Voice Agent calls to get a recurring digest of summaries, transcripts, and action items — so you can review what happened without opening each meeting.
+A Meeting Skill lets you:

-• Set delivery cadence (daily, weekly, or custom)
+• Set the delivery cadence (daily, weekly, or custom).

 Troubleshooting